Perfectionism is a major downfall for many of us.

-You may be thinking that perfectionism isn’t something that’s an issue for you.
+You may think perfectionism isn’t something that’s an issue for you.
 Well, do any of these apply to you?

 - You are quick to criticise yourself if you make mistakes or do not meet the expectations you have set for yourself.

-- You spend hours refining a piece of work that you don’t end up using anyway.
+- You spend hours refining a piece of work you don’t end up using anyway.

-- You tend to focus on what has gone wrong, even if it was something really minor, rather than focus on the things that have gone right.
+- You focus on what has gone wrong, even if it was something minor, rather than focus on the things that have gone right.

 - You’ve had products you’ve never released because you think it isn’t complete or good enough to be released.